GAMBLING ADDICTION HELP & TREATMENT REHAB

 After Care

 After leaving a centre, addicts are encouraged to stay focused on their goals by attending support groups and having emergency numbers close at hand.
-Counselling sessions can be easily arranged and clients can even enter back into the addiction treatment centre on a day to day basis or as is needed.
+Gambling counselling sessions can be easily arranged and clients can even enter back into the addiction treatment centre on a day to day basis or as is needed.

 Before being discharged, therapists work with patients and develop an After Care program that connects them with support groups and other resources.
 Ixande has a vibrant recovery community that meet regularly for fellowship.
 Patients are always welcome to visit and enjoy talks from therapists, doctors and others suffering from addiction.
 Ixande makes the most of modern technology with many online resources that keeps patients and loved ones motivated, inspired and informed.